Wnt signaling pathway: History and etymology

 The discovery of Wnt signaling was influenced by research on oncogenic (cancer-causing) retroviruses.
 In 1982, Roel Nusse and Harold Varmus infected mice with mouse mammary tumor virus in order to mutate mouse genes to see which mutated genes could cause breast tumors.
 They identified a new mouse proto-oncogene that they named int1 (integration 1).

 Int1 is highly conserved across multiple species, including humans and Drosophila.
-Its presence in D. melanogaster led researchers to discover in 1987 that the int1 gene in Drosophila was actually the already known and characterized Drosophila gene known as Wingless (Wg).
+In 1987, researchers discovered that the int1 gene in Drosophila was actually the already known and characterized Drosophila gene known as Wingless (Wg).
 Since previous research by Christiane Nüsslein-Volhard and Eric Wieschaus (which won them the Nobel Prize in Physiology or Medicine in 1995) had already established the function of Wg as a segment polarity gene involved in the formation of the body axis during embryonic development, researchers determined that the mammalian int1 discovered in mice is also involved in embryonic development.

 Continued research led to the discovery of further int1-related genes; however, because those genes were not identified in the same manner as int1, the int gene nomenclature was inadequate.
 Thus, the int/Wingless family became the Wnt family and int1 became Wnt1.
 The name Wnt is a portmanteau of int and Wg and stands for "Wingless-related integration site".